 Why Buy Gold?

-Why buy gold you ask?
-In times of economic uncertainty and instability, buying gold makes more sense than anything else.
-With confidence in the banking system and worldwide economy at an all-time low, gold bullion is the ultimate insurance and, given its ability to maintain a high value, should be viewed as an essential part of everybody’s investment portfolio.
-With the famous yellow metal in greater demand than ever, there are many reasons why buying gold is a wise investment.
+Gold bullion is the ultimate insurance and, given its ability to maintain a high value, should be viewed as an essential part of everybody’s investment portfolio.
+Here are some of the many reasons why buying gold is a wise investment.

-Owning gold could be the ultimate insurance for turbulent times.
+Owning gold could well be the ultimate insurance for turbulent times.
 It’s an age old question which people have been asking for centuries – where is my money really safe?
-And more and more people are now choosing the oldest answer: GOLD.
+More and more people are now choosing the oldest answer: GOLD.

-With the global economy in much publicised turmoil, gold offers about as much certainty as you can get.
-Gold offers the ultimate insurance against economic instability and unrest as gold bullion, unlike other investments, will always hold a value.
+This is where gold comes in.
+Gold offers about as much certainty as you can get, and bullion - unlike other investments - will always hold a value.
 Gold bullion is an effective way of hedging against other investments as its value tends to be particularly buoyant when other investments such as stocks and property are under-performing.

 Gold can also be used effectively to insure you against other economic factors such as inflation and deflation, interest rates, stock market jitters and currency problems.
-Importantly, as a highly precious metal, gold's worth is recognised internationally, and is considered highly valuable no matter where you are in the world.
-An additional, convenient, positive aspect is that gold bars and gold coins can be taken with you easily, wherever you go.
+Importantly, as a highly precious metal, gold's worth is recognised internationally, and is considered a valuable luxury no matter where you are in the world.
+An additional convenient, positive aspect is that gold bars and gold coins can be taken with you easily, wherever you go.

 It is often said that there is never a bad time to own gold.
 It is a physical asset, a timeless asset, an asset that cannot be devalued in the way money can be by the government simply deciding to print more through Quantitative Easing.
 Even in the most extreme and unlikely scenario that the banking system should face collapse and paper money lose all its value, gold bullion, particularly small units of gold such as gold coins, could be used to buy and trade yourself out of trouble.